DaddyZION/MOCK-EXAMS/website backup/README.md

 - **16 embedded mock exams** covering various subjects
 - **Interactive quiz interface** with instant feedback
 - **File upload** for custom markdown exams
-- **📋 Template copy button** - Copy exam creation template to clipboard
-- **🎨 Color customization** - Change the Matrix green to any color you want
 - **GitHub Pages compatible** - no server required!
 - **Responsive design** that works on all devices
-- **💾 Settings persistence** - Your color choices are saved locally

 ## 📚 Available Exams